-Always include our course name and section number in the subject line plus a brief heading related to the content of your email.
+Always include our course name in the subject line plus a brief heading related to the content of your email.
 Please use your WKU student e-mail account.
-For example: "COMM145 700: Theory/Context paper question".
+For example: "COMM 345: Rhetorical Anaysis paper question".
 I get a lot of emails and scan through them for emails from students.
 Including an appropriate subject line will ensure that I notice your email.
-Within the email, make sure to always include the following: a greeting, a closer, and your name.
+Within the email, make sure to always include the following: a greeting (please avoid "Hey"), a closer, and your name.
 Including these items is basic courtesy in email exchanges.
 You will make a much better impression on whomever you email if you include these basic features.
 DO NOT reply to my announcements, they tend to get buried in a thread.
 Create a new email as described above.
 If I haven't answered you within 24 hours, please resend in case it was sent incorrectly.

-Skype/Webcam: Either during office hours or at other arranged times, we can have meetings through Skype using either just audio or webcams.
+Zoom: Either during office hours or at other arranged times, we can have meetingsthrough Zoom using either just audio or webcams.
 Seeing each other can be very helpful especially if we need to discuss more complicated issues.